-• Developed lots on the beach berm make it difficult to locate an open channel there as the channel may tend to be dynamic.
-The migration would likely be northward, such that placement along the developed portion of the berm may not be feasible.

-• This reach of shore likely has a high littoral drift rate and high wave energy, which will require additional analysis and engineering assessment.

-• Any channel would need to pass under West Beach Road, requiring a bridge or other engineered structure.

-• Easement/Acquisition on the parcels located north of Swan Lake would need to be secured before a channel could be located to the north.

-• The northern property is the location of a communications cable, so special consideration of the cable would need to be made if it is still in use.
+- Developed lots on the beach berm make it difficult to locate an open channel there as the channel may tend to be dynamic. - This reach of shore likely has a high littoral drift rate and high wave energy. - Any channel would need to pass under West Beach Road, requiring a bridge or other structure. - Easement/Acquisition on the parcels located north of Swan Lake would need to be secured before a channel could be located to the north. - The northern property is the location of a communications cable, so special consideration of the cable would need to be made if it is still in use.

-It is our hope that constraints, uncertainties, possible problems, delays or unanticipated expenses that may hinder completion of the project will be identified during the feasibility study phase and we will deal with said issues as they arise according to each individual challenge.

-Another anticipated issue includes ensuring the local landowners are bought into the restoration project.
-We hope to address these concerns by engaging the local community throughout the process and utilizing the community based support garnered to date by SLWPG.